duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/01_project-report-cross-pro-duck.md

 ### Visual Servoing

-Visual servo control is a field of study focused on controling robots based on the given visual data.
-The goal of visual servo control is to minimize the differences between the set of reference features and the set of observed features[^10.1109/MRA.2006.250573]:
+Visual servo control is a field of study focused on controlling robots based on the given visual data.
+The goal of visual servo control is to minimize the differences between a set of reference features and a set of observed features[^10.1109/MRA.2006.250573]:

 \begin{equation}
 e(t) = \mathbf{F}(m(t), \theta)-\mathbf{F}^*